 Some things are puzzling and difficult to understand.
 Like, how is it that a bird can sit on a hot electric wire and not get fried?
-After being zapped, again, by my neighbors’ electric fence I have gotten to the stage of not wanting to touch any fence, at all.
+After being zapped, again, by my neighbors’ electric fence, I have gotten to the stage of not wanting to touch any fences, at all.
 Thus the mystery of a Bird on a Wire, sitting calmly and alive, always makes me double think on the matter when I see it.

 Science was not my best subject by any means.
 In fact, in my high school days, I found a lot of it to be theoretical hogwash, and even if it was true, I did not understand why anyone would care other than science teachers, and later, my wife who loves the topic?
 It is like trying to figure out the meaning of Bird on a Wire by one of my favorite fireside song artists Leonard Cohen. (to get in the mood for this blog, you have to play it while reading) If you’d also like to know the real reason why a bird does not get zapped while sitting on an electric line, read this MIT article on the topic.
 If you remember your old science classes all we need to know about the laws of power transfer, or as a seventh grader said with a smirk about the bird on a wire – duhh!, is a closed loop.

 It’s all about the connections they’re making—or, more importantly,

 A bird can safely sit on a single wire filled with enough power to turn it into fried chicken.
 But the second it becomes part of the loop, the bird becomes a carrier of the power and, boom.